The 13 Best Poolside Reads for Summer 2023

 The Best Fiction Poolside Reads

 Steven Rowley is a writer who has mastered the art of storytelling.
-With his signature wit and humor, this book tackles love, loss, and growth
+With his signature wit and humor, this book tackles love, loss, and growth.

 When Patrick’s sister-in-law dies and Patrick’s brother needs to go to rehab, Patrick takes custody of his niece and nephew for 90 days.
+Patrick is basically David from Schitt’s Creek with snark and sass.
+He treats the kids like mini-adults in the most delightful way.

 I am such a fan of Steven Rowley and each book provides depth and insight into people at their best and worst.
+While this is a book about grief, you will find yourself laughing out loud multiple times throughout.
+It’s a poignant reminder of the importance of family.
+If you have not read this contemporary fiction book yet, what are you waiting for?

-I picked up this book and couldn’t put it down.
+I picked up this contemporary fiction book and couldn’t put it down.
 I loved it from start to finish.
 It was such a great read that is really in the spirit of “A Man Called Ove.”

 This intergenerational story of friendship, love, and overcoming personal obstacles, touched my heart.
 Kate is a reporter whose dreams of becoming a star reporter have dissolved into writing fluff pieces for a small, local newspaper.